alexboia/ServiceStack-Routed-CacheClient/README.md

 ### 2. Create your routed cache client instance

-In this example, the default `MemoryCacheClient` provided by ServiceStack is used as a fallback client.
+In this example, the default `MemoryCacheClient` provided by ServiceStack is used as a fallback client, which means it will used to handle keys that are not matched by any of the registered rules.

 ```csharp
 IRoutedCacheClient routedCacheClient = new DefaultRoutedCacheClient(new MemoryCacheClient());